NeuroJSON/jdata/JData_specification.md

 ### Text-based JData Storage Grammar

-The text-based JData grammar is identical to the JSON grammar defined in [RFC4627], except that JData also accepts the Concatenated JSON Object Collection (CJOC), also known as the Concatenated JSON streaming format, in the following form:
+The text-based JData grammar is identical to the JSON grammar defined in [RFC4627], except that JData also accepts the Concatenated JSON (CJSON), streaming format, defined in the following form:
 ```
     {
        "object1":{}